adamlilith/fasterRaster/README.md

 2. Similarly, saving `GRaster`s and `GVector`s directly to disk will always be faster than converting them to `SpatRaster`s, `SpatVector`s, or `sf` vectors using `rast()`, `vect()`, or `st_as_sf()`, then saving them.
 Why?
 Because these functions actually save the file to disk then uses the respective function from the respective package to connect to the file.

+3. When you use `writeRaster()`, set the `datatype` argument appropriately.
+Otherwise, it will be optimized automatically, and this can take a long time.

-3. Every time you switch between using a `GRaster` or `GVector` with a different coordinate reference system (CRS), **GRASS** has to spend a few second changing to that CRS.
+4. Every time you switch between using a `GRaster` or `GVector` with a different coordinate reference system (CRS), **GRASS** has to spend a few second changing to that CRS.
 So, you can save some time by doing as much work as possible with objects in one CRS, then switching to work on objects in another CRS.

-4. By default, **GRASS**/**fasterRaster** use 2 cores and 1024 MB (1 GB) of memory for functions that allow users to specify these values.
+5. By default, **fasterRaster** use 2 cores and 1024 MB (1 GB) of memory for **GRASS** modules that allow users to specify these values.
 You can set these to higher values using `faster()` and thus potentially speed up some calculations.
 Functions in newer versions of **GRASS** have more capacity to use these options, so updating **GRASS** to the latest version can help, too.

 # Versioning